 Heated Tobacco: Combustion's Nearest Neighbor

 Heated tobacco products (HTPs) use specially designed tobacco sticks heated to 250-350 degrees C. That is well below the 600-900 degrees C where combustion happens in a traditional cigarette.
-The result: nicotine and flavor release without tar and many of the harmful compounds combustion generates.
+The result: nicotine and flavor release without tar and many of the harmful compounds that combustion generates.

 The major players:

-• glo (BAT).
+- glo (BAT).
 Induction heating with Neostiks.
+Strong presence in Japan, Korea, and parts of Europe.

-• Ploom (JTI).
-Redesigned induction heating platform.
+- Ploom (JTI).
+Redesigned induction heating platform gaining traction in Japan and Italy.

 Vaping: The Extracted Nicotine Market

 Vaping devices heat e-liquid (nicotine dissolved in VG/PG carriers with flavorings) into an inhalable aerosol.
 No tobacco leaf involved.
 The nicotine is extracted, purified, and dissolved.
+This is the segment where extracted nicotine suppliers have historically done the most volume.

 Three hardware segments, three trajectories: